Hauts-de-France: Economy

 The gross domestic product (GDP) of the region was 161.7 billion euros in 2018, accounting for 6.9% of French economic output.
 GDP per capita adjusted for purchasing power was 24,200 euros or 80% of the EU27 average in the same year.
 The GDP per employee was 101% of the EU average.

+Transport

+Air

+There are only 2 operating airports in the region which are Lille Airport and Paris–Beauvais Airport.
+Residents in the region normally use other major airports such as Brussels Airport and Paris's Charles de Gaulle Airport which both can easily be reached by train and car.

 Linen weaving

 The region was a pivotal centre of mulquinerie.